gerryguy311/CSC842/Module1/ReadMe.md

 Add Session Tokens to Oauth.io or some other vendor so I dont have to give away the secret key but can allow my code to be run.

 Add ability to ingest a file of Twitter handles, Output a list of Twitter Handle and Top Hashtag.

+Add additional social media services.
+Or create like scripts and then a master script that imports all of them.